Bernardo-MG/cookiecutter-python-library/docs/source/tests.rst

     $ tox -e docs

-This will run the Sphinx tests, and it is a good idea running it before deploying the docs, a thing which the included Travis configuration file already does.
+This will run the Sphinx tests, and it is a good idea running it before deploying the docs, like the included Travis configuration file does.

 ~~~~~~~~~~~~~~~~
 Style validation